nsfcac/Nagios-Redfish-API-Integration/README.md

 This setup requires to use the pre-configured configuration files in objects directory available in this repository.
 To use pre-configured settings, replace the default objects directory at path: usr/local/nagios/etc/objects/ with the objects directory in this repository.
 The objects directory in this repository includes all the configuration files in the default objects directory.
 The only difference is that the configuration files in the repository objects directory are preconfigured.
 This objects directory also adds hosts.cfg file which contains hosts and services information.
 2nd step of configuring hosts for Nagios monitoring (below) describes procedures regarding generation of hosts and related services related information in hosts.cfg.

-### Configuring hosts and services for Nagios monitoring
+### Auto-generating hosts and services informations for Nagios monitoring

 In order to enable Redfish-based Nagios monitoring of all hosts and related services, host information and service information are defined in hosts.cfg.
 This process consists of two steps: